antonkesy/r6adssensitivitycalculator-android/README.md

 R6 Siege Y5S3 ADS Sensitivity Calculator Android application

-Quick 2-hour project to calculate the new ADS sensitiviy for Tom Clancy's Rainbow Six: Siege by Ubisoft.
+Quick 2-hour project to calculate the new ADS sensitivity for Tom Clancy's Rainbow Six: Siege by Ubisoft.
 Not pretty but does it's job :)

 ## Table of Contents